 Economic Considerations:

 When it comes to car accidents 81% of the time it is a result of human error, therefore, if a computer was implemented a lot of the danger and errors would be taken out of the equation as computers can make split second decision most people cannot.
 For example, computers use complicated algorithms to determine appropriate stopping distance and following distances with much more precision and consistency than a person ever could.
+A computer we could say is not influenced by human stress, causing us to speed, take more risk,

 Furthermore, Forbes has pointed out that there is also a cost savings association as a person can use the driving time to catch up on reading or chat with passengers all without worrying about driving.

 Conclusion:

 To conclude, in theory a self-driving car would be much more reliable, safe and could increase productivity and cost savings, however, there is a long way to go still before this becomes a reality as the laws, ethical decisions and trust from the public need to be ironed out.

+We could expect the first real successes in more regulated, or even more dictatorial , environments .
+We could expect self driving cars to be more rapidly in for example Singapore, Dubai, between cities with higly dense traffic.
+In cities like Mumbai, Cairo it is probably further away that we can expect self driving cars to be available.

 References: